 When Google took that feature away, it was a blow to many business owners because they were no longer able to tell the searchers what their business was about—unless Google created an editorial summary (shown at the top of some Knowledge Panels and Map listings), an example of which is shown below.

 But recently Google made a Twitter announcement that made business owners jump for joy.
-Google My Business now has the ability for owners to add a business description!
+Google My Business descriptions are now accessible and owners can add yet more information about their business.

 Google My Business Description Guidelines

-But before you put pen to paper (or your fingers to the keyboard), make sure you read over Google’s Business Description Guidelines.
-Google gives you a brief description of what you can and can’t include in your Description and then links to an even longer document that contains more detailed guidelines.
-It’s important you adhere to these rules because Google does review your business Description.
+But before you put pen to paper (or your fingers to the keyboard), make sure you read over the Google My Business Description Guidelines.
+Google gives you a brief outline of what you can and can’t include in your Google My Business description and then links to an even longer document that contains more detailed guidelines.
+It’s important you adhere to these rules because Google does review your Google My Business description.

-I recommend that you write out several versions of your business description so you can have a few backups just in case one is rejected by Google—or in case you feel one isn’t grabbing the attention of prospective customers and you want to switch the description out at some point.
-Be sure to read all the business description guidelines (shown below) so you know what you can (and can’t) include in your Google My Business Business Description.
+I recommend that you write out several versions of your Google My Business description so you can have a few backups just in case one is rejected by Google—or in case you feel one isn’t grabbing the attention of prospective customers and you want to switch the description out at some point.
+Be sure to read all the business description guidelines (shown below) so you know what you can (and can’t) include in your Google My Business description.

 First, think about the one to two keywords you want to optimize your business description for.
 Make sure you use those keywords early in the paragraph and then talk about what makes your business stand out and explain why people should visit your business.